vitasdk-experiment/build/README.md

 `CMAKE_FLAGS`: Specify flags for CMake.

+`DUMP`: Dump the intermediate expression of the specified component.
+Use for debugging.

 `HOST`: Specify the triplet of the machine which runs the built toolchain.

 `OUTPUT`: Specify the path to the directory where you want to output the